Sermon #68 Series: Matthew

 Matthew 24 is a chapter filled with prophetic things.
 Much of the prophesy of this chapter is yet unfulfilled.
 Much of it has been fulfilled already.
 But all of it is of great interest and very instructive to us.
 Whenever we approach any portion of Scripture, we should do so with deep humility, realizing that we are reading, studying, and seeking to understand the Word of God.
 Therefore, we must earnestly pray for the illumination, direction, and teaching of the Holy Spirit, who alone can give us understanding in the Word of Truth.

 I suppose that there has been more disagreement among true gospel preachers about the proper interpretation of Matthew 24 than most any other passage of Holy Scripture.
-That is terribly regrettable.
+That is so regrettable!
 Yet, men who truly love Christ, his Word, and the gospel of his grace sometimes find it impossible to labor together in the cause of Christ because one holds to one interpretation of this passage and one another.
 I do not pretend to have the answers to all the questions that are raised about the prophesies contained in these verses.
 I do not think that our Lord intended for us to fully comprehend them until they come to pass.
 Otherwise, he would not have answered the disciples’ questions so ambiguously.
-It was our Lord’s disciples who asked, “When shall these things be?”
-I am certain that the question itself revealed a weakness and an improper curiosity in those faithful men, even as it reveals a weakness and an improper curiosity in those who are overly concerned about prophetic issues today.
-(See Acts 1:6-8.)
-Prophecy cannot be fully and clearly understood until the thing foretold has come to pass.
-(Compare Acts 2:16 with Joel 2:28-32.)
+The title of my message tonight is “When Shall These Things Be?”
+Yet, even as we contemplate that question, I am certain that the question revealed a weakness and an improper curiosity in these disciples, even as it reveals a weakness and an improper curiosity in those who are overly concerned about prophetic issues today.
+(See Acts 1:6-8)

-When the Lord Jesus left the temple, that which he declared in the previous chapter was fulfilled. — “Your house is left unto you desolate” (Mat.
+When our Lord left the temple, as they were walking away, his words must have echoed in the disciples’ ears, “Behold, your house is left unto you desolate” (Matt.
 23:38).
-As they walked away, those words must have echoed in the disciples’ ears. — “Behold, your house is left unto you desolate.”
-They turned back to look at that spectacular building, with its great stones, beautiful gates, and rich adornments, and came to show it to the Master.
+They turned back to look at that spectacular building, with its great stones, beautiful gates, and rich adornments, and came to show it to the Lord.
 To them it was a glorious thing to behold.
 To him it was a sad, sad sight.
-That which had been his Father’s house, which ought to have been a house of prayer, had become a den of thieves.
-That place, where once God dwelt and manifested his glory, was now the object of his judgment and must soon be destroyed.
+His Father’s house, which ought to have been a house of prayer, had become a den of thieves.
+That place where once God dwelt and manifested his glory, was now the object of his judgment and must soon be destroyed.

 How much like these disciples we are.
-We delight in the temporal prosperity of the church, her buildings, her wealth, her numbers and those things that impress men, as though such things really matter, as though they will last.
+We delight in the temporal prosperity of the church, her buildings, her wealth, her numbers, and those things that impress men, as though these things really mattered, as though these things will last.
 That is a great mistake.
 All that is external will perish.
-“The things which are seen are temporal” (2 Cor.
-4:18).
-Only that which is wrought of God is substantial (1 Sam.
-16:7; 1 Cor.
-3:11-15).
+“The things which are seen are temporal!”
+Only that which is wrought of God is substantial.

-2. If we care for our souls, we must always exercise great care not to be deceived by false prophets and false religion.
+II.
+The second general lesson to be learned from these verses is the fact that We must always exercise great care not to be deceived by false prophets and false religion (vv.4-12).

 Our Lord’s plain words are, “Take heed that no man deceive you.”
 Those are the first words out of his mouth in response to the disciples’ question.
 Do not take them lightly.
 It is absolutely wrong to try to make the things described in these verse fit any single period of time.
 These things could be applied to every age, including the one in which we live.
 Therefore, this warning is as needful today as it was in the New Testament era and as it shall be in the ages of time that may yet come.